-It is an event where all types of artistic activities converge: music, dance, theatre, circus and street art.
+It is an event where all types of artistic activities converge: music, dance, theater, circus and street art.
 And where more than fifty free performances will be held, open to the public in cultural spaces of our island.
-We are talking, therefore, of a market where agreements will be negotiated between people responsible for the programming of theatres, festivals and cultural venues, that will come from all over the world.
+We are talking, therefore, of a market where agreements will be negotiated between people responsible for the programming of theaters, festivals and cultural venues, that will come from all over the world.
 And where artists can present their shows.

-In its first edition, MAPAS mobilised over one hundred and thirty-four proposals by artists- many of them with live shows – that had the opportunity to meet more than a hundred programmers.
+In its first edition, MAPAS mobilized over one hundred and thirty-four proposals by artists- many of them with live shows - that had the opportunity to meet more than a hundred programmers.
 This year it has exceeded one thousand three hundred entries from sixty-two countries.

-This data place MAPAS as a great international reference forum for cultural and creative industries, with more than 130 programmers from 42 countries participating in “business rounds” with 170 artistic groups of 29 nationalities.
+This data place MAPS as a great international reference forum for cultural and creative industries, with more than 130 programmers from 42 countries participating in "business rounds" with 170 artistic groups of 29 nationalities.

 Tenerife will be transformed for a few days into a true market: a business one, yes, but built on the artistic talent of people from all corners of the world.
 A map allows us to situate ourselves geographically.
 To know where we are from and where our destination is.

 With MAPAS, the island of Tenerife is moving steadily towards that horizon we have set for ourselves: a society open to progress and culture.
 A path that we are going through step by step.
-And with MAPAS, one step further.
+And with MAPS, one step further.

 President of Cabildo de Tenerife.